quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ### Configuration Agent Actions

 The nonce length MUST be no fewer than 4 octets.
+The nonce SHOULD be at least as long as the server ID in order to save the load balancer an encryption pass; see below.

 The configuration agent also selects an 16-octet AES-ECB key to use for connection ID decryption.